IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

      WHERE (title, year) IN
         (SELECT movieTitle, movieYear
          FROM Starsln
-         WHERE starName = ’Harrison Ford’
+         WHERE starName = 'Harrison Ford'
         )
     );
   ```